-Our Cyber Security program provides students with the ability to not only administer networks but also to secure those networks and conduct penetration tests to ensure they are not vulnerable to attacks.
-Students will work hands-on in a dedicated lab with faculty who maintain current positions with local technology companies and perform cyber security work on a daily basis.
+Our IT: Cyber Security program provides students with the ability to not only administer networks but also to secure those networks and conduct penetration tests to ensure they are not vulnerable to attacks.
+Students work with faculty who maintain current positions with local technology companies and perform cybersecurity work on a daily basis.
 Faculty affiliations also allow students to have direct contact with local organizations when pursuing internship opportunities.
-Students will cover aspects of the Microsoft Certified Solutions Associate (MCSA), CompTIA Linux+, Net+, Security+ and A+, Wireshark Certified Network Analyst, and the EC-Council Certified Ethical Hacker certifications.
-Graduates will have an understanding of computer hardware, operating systems, networking, databases, programming, and defensive and offensive security.
-Upon completion of the Cyber Security program, graduates will be expertly trained and able to enter the workforce or transfer into a 4-year program as a Junior at various local colleges/universities through our many articulation agreements.
+Students cover aspects of the Microsoft Certified Solutions Associate (MCSA), CompTIA Linux+, Net+, Security+ and A+, Wireshark Certified Network Analyst, and the EC-Council Certified Ethical Hacker certifications.
+Click here to learn more about our IT: Cyber Security program.

 - Demonstrate knowledge of Operating Systems, Networking, Data Communication, and Database Technology.

 - Demonstrate various techniques for preventing unauthorized attacks to computer networks and apply measures for minimizing the damage caused by network intruders.

 - Evaluate and implement the needed information security controls for any information system and provide an assurance framework where the security processes or controls, or both, are embedded in information systems technologies.

 - Understand professional, ethical, legal, security and social issues and responsibilities.

 - Apply strong communication and critical thinking skills including reading, writing, organizing, evaluating, problem-solving and presentation skills.